 Melissa Lawrence – August 2015.

-You can find out more about me at:
+You can find out more about me, and my writing at:

 Disclaimer: Please note that this website has been set up in good faith by Melissa Lawrence with the express intention of publicising a collection of letters written by Ethel North to Elsie Merrall between 1919 and 1933 with a view to publication of said letters.
 It is not in any way connected with or endorsed by any living member of the Burghclere, Carnarvon or North family.